Project

 They have the start of pyrolysis at 588.88 K. I've also seen it cited as low as 450 K. KSP shields are configured to start ablating at 500K, a nice median value.
 So, barring some means of protecting them from the heat, they're going to sublimate away.
 That too is natural.

-#5 Updated by Anonymous almost 7 years ago
+#5 Updated by Anonymous over 7 years ago

 The 500K threshold before ablation begins is fine, but the temperature-dependence of ablation above 500K is strangely weak.